kartelmode/hash-map-experiment/README.md

 Optimisation of compacting chain gives about 5% performance improvement.
 As shown above, high improvement specifically for cases where elements lays in a large chain, that means about bad hash function for 50% load factor.

+## Experiments with storing keys

 Then 2 new versions of linear probe were implemented: nativeLinearprobe stores references to the keys and their parameters(address and length), rawLinearprobe stores copies of the keys as byte blocks with fixed length.

 ```declarative
 Benchmark                          (hashStrategy)  (keyNaming)         (mapClass)      Score     Error      Units